T. Halliday, PhD (Chair)—health economics, economic development, econometrics

 Advising is mandatory for all graduate and undergraduate economics majors.
 Contact the department office for specific information.

-The BA in economics provides students with an intensive knowledge of the theory and practice of economics, with an emphasis on the analysis of contemporary policy challenges of Hawai'i and the U.S. in the Asia-Pacific region.
+The BA in economics provides students with an intensive knowledge of the theory and practice of economics, with an emphasis on the analysis of contemporary policy challenges of Hawai’i and the U.S. in the Asia-Pacific region.
 Majors study a wide range of current economic policy issues and learn powerful theoretical and empirical methods for analyzing these issues.
 They also develop reasoning and communication skills that are useful across disciplines.
 As a result, the BA program has been successful in preparing graduates for advanced study in economics, business, law, and other social sciences, as well as challenging careers in business management, technical analysis, policy evaluation, and education.
+The Quantitative Economics concentration requires calculus and a certain number of more mathematical or computational economics courses.
+This concentration will better prepare students for more technical careers or for graduate study.
 The Economics Honors Track provides our most highly motivated majors with the opportunity to conduct advanced study and research in close contact with a faculty advisor from the department.
 Students can join the Economics Honors Track any time after they are accepted into the UH Manoa Honors Program and have an Economics GPA of 3.3.
 Students have access to a free tutoring program in introductory microeconomics and macroeconomics courses; a student-run economics club; internships; co-op work arrangements; study abroad programs in Tokyo, Japan and Bangkok, Thailand; and research opportunities with economics faculty.

 Majors must complete 24 credit hours of upper division courses including ECON 300, 301, and 321.
 At least six credit hours must be earned by completing Upper Division II ECON courses, and students must earn a C (not C-) or better in all courses designated as counting toward the major.